-When it comes to water as a resource, our environmental criteria focus on the wastewater generated during the electroplating process.
-This manufacturing process generates wastewater contaminated with metals, which is treated and purified in our own water treatment plants in Peiting and Augsburg, so that at the end of the process we discharge treated, clean wastewater into the municipal wastewater systems of Peiting and Augsburg.
+With regard to water as a resource, our environmental criteria focus on the wastewater generated during the electroplating process.
+This manufacturing process produces wastewater contaminated with metals, which is treated and purified in our own water treatment plants at Peiting and Augsburg, so that at the end of the process we discharge treated, clean wastewater into the municipal wastewater systems of Peiting and Augsburg.

-The wastewater is regularly tested for concentrations of copper, nickel, zinc, tin, and lead.
-Our wastewater analyses have not detected a single instance of the maximum permissible concentration being exceeded for any of these metals.
-The values measured in the analyses are, on average, well below the permissible limits.
-Furthermore, additional wastewater tests conducted by an independent laboratory also did not reveal any exceedances of the limits.
+The wastewater is regularly tested for concentrations of the metals copper, nickel, zinc, tin, and lead.
+Our wastewater analyses have not detected a single instance where the maximum permissible concentration for any of these metals was exceeded.
+The values measured in these analyses are, on average, well below the permissible limits.
+Additional wastewater tests conducted by an independent laboratory also found no instances where the limits were exceeded.

 At our

-six electroplating facilities across our two sites in Augsburg and Peiting, we work closely with the respective water management authorities in the districts.
+six electroplating facilities at the two electroplating sites—Augsburg and Peiting—we work closely with the respective water management agencies of the districts.
 All

 required wastewater reports have been prepared, evaluated, and accepted by the authorities

-In addition to the discharge of treated wastewater, the storage of environmentally hazardous substances plays a crucial role in electroplating.
+In addition to the discharge of treated wastewater, the storage of environmentally hazardous substances plays an important role in electroplating.
 The chemicals and hazardous substances used in electroplating are stored in suitable containers and with appropriate precautions to ensure that the substances cannot enter the environment in the event of container damage or improper handling.